-Three Phase Transformer Connections
+Three Phase Transformer

 The main advantage to using a bank of single-phase transformer units occurs in the case of a fault.
-With a single three-phase transformer, if one of the phase windings becomes defective, the entire three-phase unit must be taken out of service.
+With a single three-phase transformer, if one of the phase supply windings becomes defective, the entire three-phase unit must be taken out of service.
 If a single-phase transformer in a three-phase bank becomes defective, it can usually be disconnected and partial service restored until a replacement is obtained.
 However, the reliability of modem transformers is so good that most large transformers are 3-phase.

-Fig. 2.
-Three phase transformer windings
+Fig. 2. - 3 phase transformer windings

 Three-phase transformers are generally designed and constructed for specific voltages.
 For example, a transformer may have a 4800-volt Delta primary and a 120/208-volt Wye secondary.
 The three-phase transformer has one core with three sets of windings.
 A primary and secondary winding are placed one on top of the other on each of the three legs of the corn-on core as illustrated in Figure 2.